paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

   (D) A summary of any changes the Secretary concerned believes may be required to the organizational structure, project management and oversight practices, policy, or authorities of a government organization involved in military construction projects as a result of problems identified and lessons learned from the project.

-(3) If any proceeding or investigation described in paragraph (2)(C) is still ongoing at the time the Secretary concerned submits the report under paragraph (1), the Secretary shall provide a supplemental report to the congressional defense committees and the Comptroller General of the United States not later than 30 days after such proceeding or investigation has been completed.
+(3) If any proceeding or investigation described in paragraph (2)(C) is still ongoing at the time the Secretary concerned submits the report under paragraph (1), the Secretary shall provide a supplemental report to the congressional defense committees not later than 30 days after such proceeding or investigation has been completed.
 If such proceeding or investigation resulted in final judicial or administrative action against a government employee, prime contractor, subcontractor, or non-governmental organization, the Secretary shall include in the supplemental report the information required by paragraph (2)(C).

 (4) Each report under this subsection shall be cosigned by the senior engineer authorized to supervise military construction projects and military family housing projects under section 2851(a).

 (5) The Secretary shall send the report required under paragraph (1) with respect to a project not later than 180 days after the Secretary sends to the appropriate committees of Congress the notification under paragraph (1) of subsection (c) of a cost increase with respect to the project.

-(6) The Comptroller General of the United States shall review each report submitted under this subsection and validate or correct as necessary the information provided.

 **(g)** Notwithstanding the authority under subsections (a) through (f), the Secretary concerned shall ensure compliance of contracts for military construction projects and for the construction, improvement, and acquisition of military family housing projects with [section 1341 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1341&num=0&edition=prelim) (commonly referred to as the “Anti-Deficiency Act”).

 ### Statutory Notes

 #### Amendments
+2021—Subsec. (c)(1).
+Pub.
+L. 116–283, § 2803(b), inserted “(subject to subsection (f))” after “cost increase” in introductory provisions.

+Subsec. (f)(1), (3).
+Pub.
+L. 116–283, § 2803(a)(1), struck out “and the Comptroller General of the United States” after “congressional defense committees”.

+Subsec. (f)(6).
+Pub.
+L. 116–283, § 2803(a)(2), struck out par.
+(6) which read as follows: “The Comptroller General of the United States shall review each report submitted under this subsection and validate or correct as necessary the information provided.”

 2017—Subsec. (c)(1)(A).
 Pub.
 L. 115–91, § 2801(c)(1)(A), struck out “in writing” after “committees of Congress”.

 Subsec. (c)(1)(B).
 Pub.
 L. 115–91, § 2801(c)(1)(B), substituted “14-day period” for “period of 21 days” and struck out “or, if over sooner, a period of 14 days has elapsed after the date on which a copy of the notification is provided” after “received by the committees”.